Linear economy vs circular economy: Key differences and how to make the change

 Bringing circularity to the tire industry

-- Circular product creation — Our circular products are replacing petroleum-derived products with high-quality and low-carbon solutions.
+1. Circular product creation — Our circular products replace petroleum-derived products with high-quality, low-carbon solutions.

 Overall, it’s our vision to close the loop in tire production by enabling a tire-to-tire model and supporting manufacturers with circular solutions in the plastics industry.
 Get in touch to learn more about our sustainable solutions.